adammbalogh/key-value-store/readme.md

 public function has($key);

 /**
- * Remove the existing timeout on key, turning the key from volatile (a key with an expire set)
+ * Removes the existing timeout on key, turning the key from volatile (a key with an expire set)
  * to persistent (a key that will never expire as no timeout is associated).
  *
  * @param string $key